 ○ The first game for Charlotte’s new MLS team has been delayed a year – from 2021 to 2022 – because of COVID-19.
 The club had already collected 8,000 ticket deposits, translating to 25,000 to 30,000 seats per game.
 (Forbes)

-○ Late last week, the Carolina Panthers announced they will be reducing attendance at home games this year, but they did not say what the stadium’s new capacity will be.
+○ The Carolina Panthers announced they will be reducing attendance at home games this year, but they did not say what the stadium’s new capacity will be.
 Fans who purchased single-game tickets for this season will be refunded, as those tickets are no longer available due to the new capacity restrictions.
 (WYFF 4)